-- 45. Following publication of the refreshed pricing strategy and roadmap on 1 April 2021, Aurora Energy has made significant progress towards implementing more cost-reflective pricing.
-This section summarises the key changes that will affect prices for the RY25 year: - 45.1.
-Phase out of Low-User Fixed Charges (LFC) In line with regulation changes, Aurora Energy has continued to phase out LFC charges to support the move towards more cost-reflective pricing.
-RY25 is the third year of a five-year phase out that will be completed in RY27 and results in fixed charges for residential consumers increasing, from \$0.45 per day to \$0.60 per day from 1 April 2024. - 45.2.
-ToU price differentials introduced As signalled in last year's Pricing Methodology, for residential customers we will be implementing a mild price differential between peak and off-peak consumption from 1 April 2024.
-We will transition to more cost-reflective tariffs over the next three-years, so by 2027 tariffs will more closely reflect the estimated Long-Run Marginal Cost (LRMC) of each pricing area.
-Section 4 of this document outlines our approach to calculating LRMC.
+44. Following publication of the refreshed pricing strategy and roadmap on 1 April 2021, Aurora Energy has made significant progress towards implementing more cost-reflective pricing.
+This section summarises the key changes that will affect prices for the RY26 year:

+44.1.
+Phase out of Low-User Fixed Charges (LFC) - In line with regulation changes, Aurora Energy has continued to phase out LFC charges to support the move towards more cost-reflective pricing.
+RY26 is the fourth year of a five-year phase out that will be completed in RY27 and results in fixed charges for residential consumers increasing, from \$0.60 per day to \$0.75 per day from 1 April 2025.

+44.2.
+ToU price differentials refined - Last year, we implemented a mild price differential for residential customers between peak and off-peak consumption.
+From 1 April 2025, we plan to further refine and strengthen the ToU pricing signals, ensuring these prices are fully cost-reflective by RY28.
+This alignment will more closely reflect the estimated Long-Run Marginal Cost (LRMC) for each pricing area.
+For details on our approach to calculating LRMC, please refer to Section 4 of this document.